maude-v/invasion_risk_EICAT/README.md

 ## Code owners

-This code was developed with Stefano Cannessa (@canessas)
+This code was developed with Stefano Canessa (@canessas)

 Amanda Trask, Caitlin Andrews and John G. Ewen also contributed to statistical analyses.
 #